ChromiaProject/postchain-eif/postchain-eif-contracts/README.md

 ##### Configure token bridge

-After deploying bridge chain on Chromia retrieve the blockchain RID of that chain and run (omit --managed-validator if you have a manually updated validator contract):
+After deploying bridge chain on Chromia retrieve the blockchain RID of that chain and run (omit --managed-validator if you have a manually updated validator contract or already set it when deploying the validator contract):

 ```sh
 $ yarn setBlockchainRid:bridge --network sepolia --address {BRIDGE_CONTRACT_ADDRESS} --blockchain-rid {BRIDGE_BLOCKCHAIN_RID} --managed-validator {MANAGED_VALIDATOR_CONTRACT_ADDRESS}